djrobbo83/Coursera_Getting_And_Cleaning_Data_Project/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 #### Time Domain
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals Time_Accelerometer_XYZ and Time_Gyrosope_XYZ.
 The time domain signals (prefix 'Time_' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (Time_Body_Accelerometer_XYZ and Time_Gravity_Accelerometer_XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The Data was summarised to produce an average for each of the Mean and Standard deviation for each subject and activity undertaken.
 * Time_Body_Accelerometer_Mean_X
 * Time_Body_Accelerometer_Mean_Y
 * Time_Body_Accelerometer_Mean_Z